Marvin-huoshan/DP-DGAE/README.md

 # Notes

 * The dataset is the same as what Kipf provided in his original implementation.
 Thus I used his preprocessing code as-is(maybe with minor modification).
-* Per-epoch training time is a bit slower then the original implementation.(0.2 sec/epoch --> 0.9 sec/epoch)
-* Train accuracy, validation(test) average precision, auroc are similar to those of the original. (over 90% for both AP and roc)
+* Train accuracy, validation(test) average precision, auroc are similar to those of the original.
-* Dropout is not implemented now.
 * Feel free to report some inefficiencies in the code!
 (It's just initial version so may have much room for pytorch-adaptation)